-The Teaching Assistant (TA)/Teaching Fellow (TF) System aims to (i) offer opportunities for graduate students to develop teaching and instructional skills; (ii) enhance education in the undergraduate and master's degree programs of Osaka University; and (iii) provide graduate students with financial assistance to help them concentrate on their studies, by allowing graduate students to engage in teaching support tasks.
-To improve the TA System, we published "Osaka University Teaching Assistant Handbook" in February 2012, which has been revised as necessary.
+The Teaching Assistant (TA)/Teaching Fellow (TF) System aims to (i) offer opportunities for graduate students to develop teaching and instructional skills; (ii) enhance education in the undergraduate and master's degree programs of The University of Osaka; and (iii) provide graduate students with financial assistance to help them concentrate on their studies, by allowing graduate students to engage in teaching support tasks.
+To improve the TA System, we published "The University of Osaka Teaching Assistant Handbook" in February 2012, which has been revised as necessary.

-TAs and TFs are part of the educational staff of Osaka University, which means they are bound by various obligations while on duty.
+TAs and TFs are part of the educational staff of The University of Osaka, which means they are bound by various obligations while on duty.
 Accordingly, we expect you to read through and fully understand this Handbook upon assuming the position of TA/TF.